nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Format: `findCustomer IC`

 * List the customer information with the `IC`.
-* If customer is found “No customer found.” will be displayed.
+* If no customer is found “No customer found.” will be displayed.

 Example of usage:
 * `findCustomer A9470034C`